luRaichu/GamepadPhaker/README.md

 ```
 sudo python main.py
 ```
-This needs to be run as root on Linux, but it should work on Mac and Windows as well
+This needs to be run as root on Linux, but it should work on Windows as well.
+Mac is not supported by the `vgamepad` library that we use.